OphDub/espeak2/README.md

 ## Tests

-This project was developed using using Jest and Enzyme testing utilities.
+This project was developed using using Jest, Enzyme, Mocha, and Chai testing utilities.
 To run the test suites for this project:

 `npm test` to test the back end